 children or including certain activities in specific street types.

-A PLACE TO …
+A Place to …

 Streets form a platform for urban life.
 It is the public space for regular, common, daily activities, of all kinds.
 The spectrum of possibilities is endless.
 Street designs that have a certain degree of flexibility and adaptability can offer spaces for, up to this moment, unknown activities.